 Three Buttons for Large Size: The Large size of the Handshoe Mouse has three tactile switches corresponding to left, right, and middle mouse clicks.
 Handshoe Mouse Functions

 Variable Weight: The weight of the Handshoe Mouse can be reduced slightly if desired by removing metal weights housed in a special outer compartment on the bottom of the mouse.
 The weights located in the outer chamber in the underside are specifically there to allow the user to reduce the weight of the mouse.
 Research by Hippus NV determined the ideal weights for the various sizes.
-However, if some users prefer a slightly lighter mouse, then it is very easy to just remove a few weights.
+However, if some users prefer a slightly lighter mouse, adjustment is easily accomplished.

 Note: To comfortably handle an object, it needs to have a certain weight.
 If an object is too light, extensor and flexor muscles have to continuously compensate for this, with the result that these muscles become overactive.
 This is highly counter productive when one aims to provide optimal relaxation to these muscles.